Bjelopavlići: Origins

-The eponymous founder, Bijeli Pavle ("White Paul"), is said to have fled Metohija from the Ottomans to settle in Luška župa.

 History

 The first reference to the Bjelopavlići comes from a letter issued by the Serbian Chancellery in Dubrovnik in 1411.
 The document, a complaint from Ragusan people addressed to Jelena Balšić, is about the looting committed by the Bjelopavlići, together with the Ozrinići, Maznice and Malonšići, on Ragusan merchants on their way through Zeta while they were returning from Serbia.

-The Bjelopavlići are mentioned again in the Ottoman defter of the Sanjak of Scutari from 1485, where they appear as a distinct nahiyah, consisting in 3 settlements numbering a total of 159 households.
-These (with household numbers in brackets) were: Martinići (35), Dimitrovići (95), and Vražnegrnci (29).

-In 1496, the Ottomans conquered Upper Zeta and the surrounding Brda area, which included the Vasojevići, Bjelopavlići, Piperi, Kuči, Bratonožići, Moračani and Rovčani.
-The tribe came under the Sanjak of Scutari.
+Following the Ottoman conquest of Upper Zeta in 1474 and the subsequent fall of Scutari in 1479, the Bjelopavlići are mentioned as a distinct nahiyah in the 1485 defter of the newly created Sanjak of Scutari.
+Their area then consisted of 3 settlements numbering a total of 159 households: Martinići (35 households), Dimitrovići (95) and Vražnegrnci (29).
+The anthroponymy recorded in the nahiyah of Bjelopavlići predominantly belonged to the Slavic onomastic sphere, although a minority of household heads bore Albanian or mixed Albanian-Slavic personal names.
+Unlike in many of the other northernmost nahiyahs of the Sanjak of Scutari in Montenegro where Slavic anthroponymy predominated, a minority of the households heads from the nahiyah of Bjelopavlići still bore Albanian anthroponyms in the subsequent registers of the 16th century.
+Based on the archival material, Selami Pulaha considered regions such as Bjelopavlići to be zones of ethno-linguistic contact between Albanian and Slavic-speaking groups during the medieval period.
+In 1496, the Ottomans definitely incorporated Zeta into their Empire.

 The burning of Saint Sava's remains after the Banat Uprising provoked the Serbs in other regions to revolt against the Ottomans.
 In 1596, an uprising broke out in the Bjelopavlići plain, then spread to Drobnjaci, Nikšić, Piva and Gacko (see Serb Uprising of 1596–97).
 It was suppressed due to lack of foreign support.